onepiecefreak3/XtractQuery/FormatSpecification.md

 ## Datatypes

-These are the data types of data units as they will apear in this documentation.
+These are the data types of data units as they will appear in this documentation.

 | Type | Size in bytes | Notes |
 | - | - | - |
 | short | 2 | |